LCAD-UFES/carmen_lcad/src/road_mapper/readme.md

 the precisely annotated RDDF (the RDDF employed by the previous subsystem, used before the implementation of Road Mapper module).
 No human intervention was needed.

-Then, ENet was used to generate the road grid map of UFES' ring road and we set IARA to drive autonomously using the
+2. ENet was used to generate the road grid map of UFES' ring road and we set IARA to drive autonomously using the
 RDDF extracted from this road grid map.
 In this second experiment, IARA had a navigation performance equivalent to that of the